-Master Instructor with Experience, Cosmetology to Barber Crossover, and Barber to Cosmetology Crossover programs are only eligible to receive the Military/Veteran Scholarship.
+Master Instructor with Experience, Cosmetology to Barber Crossover, and Barber to Cosmetology Crossover programs are only eligible to receive the Military/Veteran Scholarship and/or the Workforce Development Scholarship.

 Single Course Options - (The Single Course Option is a stand-alone meant to be used independent of the larger, broader Programs Catalog of the College(s)).